 The CAO offers came out this morning for over 50,000 students.
 With two-thirds of students getting their first choice college courses.

-This year sees with 40% of courses seeing an increase and half of all courses having their points decreased.
+This year sees big changes in points with 40% of courses seeing an increase and half of all courses having their points decreased.

 There has been a big rise in demand for courses like engineering, architecture and construction while arts courses have seen a drop in applications.